Thomasvdw/ProgProject/planning.md

 Interaction to go from geo-view to graph-view, with ability to select certain states and to change shown data:

-Switching between all views smoothly: TODO
+Switching between all views smoothly: CHECK

 Line graph ability to select certain states, changing graph: CHECK